-As I travelled across this town and clicked these Hampi photos I wondered how many times this place fell to prey to human greed.
+As I travelled across this town and clicked these Hampi photos I wondered how many times this place fell prey to human greed.

-It felt as I walked across its empty ruins, that people submitted themselves to the insatiable thirst to acquire more and looted Hampi generation after generations.
+It felt as I walked across its empty ruins, that people submitted themselves to the insatiable thirst to acquire more and looted Hampi generation after generation.
 And then they returned again, and took back with them whatever else they assumed was of any value.

 As I walked through the empty ruins and tried clicking some Hampi photos, I was reminded of that computer game I used to play when I was kid, where you take a big army of knights and swordsmen and bring down the neighbouring empire.

 Beautiful but empty monuments were lying wasted, losing their significance to the impenetrable gloom.
 Temples, either sealed or left wide open as if gotten robbed of their spiritual value too.